 Pursuant to Section 7 (1) of the company’s bylaws, the Management Board consists of one or several individuals.
 The Supervisory Board determines the number of Management Board members.
 The Supervisory Board appoints the Management Board members, recalls them from office, and determines the allocation of their responsibilities.
 It can also appoint a Management Board Chair (CEO) and a Deputy Management Board Chair, as well as deputy Management Board members.

 Composition of the Management Board

-The Management Board of BRAIN AG consisted of two members as of 30 September 2018.
+The Management Board of BRAIN AG consisted of three members as of 30 September 2019.

 |Name||Function||Management Board member since||Contract end|

 |Dr. Jürgen Eck||Chief Executive Officer||21 June 2000||30 June 2020|

 |Manfred Bender||Chief Financial Officer||1 December 2018||30 November 2021|